Teradata/product-help/IMC/Consumption-Dashboard/Vantage-Units-Consumption-Dashboard.md

 Select
 ![cov-icn-export.png](cov-icn-export.png) to export the data in .csv format.

+Select **View** to do the following:

+- Filter consumption by engine and time period.
+- Set an alert threshold for notification.
-Select **View** to filter by engine and time period, and see the ten queries that consumed the most Vantage Units.
+- See the ten queries that consumed the most Vantage Units.